 There used to be an old ‘truism’ that said, “to break a bad habit you need to stop doing the bad habit for 11 weeks…” And then after the 11 weeks the bad habit you had, could be stopped.
-I often think of this saying when people I know have attempted to give up smoking – they “try” for a while, maybe even stop for a week or two, but inevitably go back to it…
+I often think of this saying when people I know have attempted to give up smoking.
+They “try” for a while, maybe even stop for a week or two, but inevitably go back to it.

-This third phase is about keeping the focus up after an implementation – when most think the job is done, it is time to keep working.
+This third phase is about keeping the focus up after an implementation.
+When most think the job is done, it is time to keep working.
 Typically this phase includes analysis of the areas that have been affected by the change to ensure they are actually doing it.
-From the analysis we can identify business areas that are doing well (where we can reward and celebrate) and diagnose other business areas that need additional support to embed the change (find and address the root causes.
+From the analysis we can identify business areas that are going well, where we can reward and celebrate.
+Then diagnose the other business areas that need additional support to embed the change.
+Find and address the root causes.

 I am currently reading a book by Barbara Fredrickson (from the University of North Carolina).
-She quotes research on cellular renewal, I’ll quote/paraphrase a section across pages 74 and 75:
+She quotes research on cellular renewal, I’ll quote/paraphrase a section across pages 74 and 75.

 Consider the change under way within you at this very moment.
 What you know as “you” is actually trillions of cells living and working together.
 Most only live for a few weeks or months.
 When they die, they are replaced by new cells.
 This cycle continues for as long as you live.
 The pace of cell renewal varies by body part.
 Your taste buds live only a few hours.
-Your white blood cells live about ten days.
+White blood cells live about ten days.
 Your muscles cells live about three months.
 Even your bones are made anew time and time again.
 Even key brain cells wither away and are reborn.

 Perhaps it is not a coincidence that it takes us around three months to learn a new habit, drop an old/bad one, make a lifestyle change, or adopt a change.